Baan Chinpracha House In Phuket Town

 One of the two bedrooms at Baan Chinprincha

-The other rooms you are able to wonder through on the ground floor include two bedrooms; and a large kitchen where you can see traditional stoves, and an array of brass and clay cooking pots, pans and utensils.
+The other rooms you are able to wander through on the ground floor include two bedrooms, and a large kitchen where you can see traditional stoves, and an array of brass and clay cooking pots, pans and utensils.

 Photos line the walls of the mansion.